Frequently Asked Questions

 Will PLU accept my transfer degree?

-Admitted students who complete the Direct Transfer Associate degree (DTA) from an accredited Washington state community college, the Associate of Arts Oregon Transfer degree (AAOT) from an accredited Oregon community college, or an Associate in Art for Transfer degree (AA-T) from an accredited California community college before matriculation at PLU will be granted junior standing and will have satisfied all General Education Program elements except for three requirements: The Academic Study of Religion (four semester hours), Global Engagement (four semester hours), and the Culminating Experience (one to four semester hours).
+Admitted students who complete the Washington Direct Transfer Associate degree (DTA), the Associate of Arts Oregon Transfer degree (AAOT), or a California Associate in Art for Transfer degree (AA-T) before matriculation at PLU will be granted junior standing and will have satisfied all General Education Program elements except for three requirements: The Academic Study of Religion (four semester hours), Global Engagement (four semester hours), and the Culminating Experience (one to four semester hours).

 Junior standing is also automatically granted for students who complete the Associate of Science-Transfer (AS-T) from an accredited Washington state community college or an accredited California community college before matriculation at PLU.
 Courses are evaluated and awarded individually and do not guarantee all but three General Education Program elements are met.